 Thai-style ice cream rolls made by an Indian family!
-The only downside (in my opinion) is it inside in a mall.
+The only downside (in my opinion) is it is inside a mall.
 But the upside is that it is really interesting to watch them make them!

 Location: Maya Ice-Cream Roll is located in Phoenix (4604 E Cactus Rd inside Paradise Valley Mall)

 Raise your hand if you grew up eating Otter Pops or anything from the Popsicle brand?
 Yep.
 Been there.
-Definitely done that.
+Definitely did that.
 Well, popsicles have gotten a lot more sophisticated and I like it!

 Pop ‘N Tea Bar

 This is the spot all the grammers love to go to!
 Their pops are known as “diamond bars” because of their shape which they dip or drizzle into toppings.
-They have dairy and non-dairy all fruit options.
-Go for a popsicle but don’t forget their amazing teas too!
+They have dairy and non-dairy all-fruit options.
+Go for a popsicle but don't forget their amazing teas too!

 Location: Pop ‘N Tea Bar is located in Phoenix (550 West McDowell Road)